WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

    "mature" where possible.
 1. Volunteers outside the core maintainers can access content reports in Django admin and work through a queue of pending reports.
 1. Bulk actions can be taken to deindex or mark sensitive many results.
-It is not overwhelmingly cumbersome to do so.
 1. Use a computer vision API to analyse images on a report to give hints to moderators about the contents of the image so that they can safely triage the report.
 Images are blurred in Django admin.